 - The price of the securities offered to the public

 - The target offering amount

-- Whether company will accept investment in excess of target amount
+- Whether the company will accept investments in excess of the target amount

 - Related party transactions

-The full text of the proposed rules can be found on the SEC website.
+The full text of the proposed rules can be found on the SEC’s website.

-Kevin’s blog, Early Thoughts on Crowdfunding, was written right after the JOBS Act passed, and it discussed some of the concerns and costs that the rules might pose.
+Our blog Early Thoughts on Crowdfunding was written right after the JOBS Act passed, and it discussed some of the concerns and costs that the rules might pose.
 Interesting enough, I think issuers and investors continue to have the same concerns they had prior to the release of the proposed rules, if not more – due to the extensive reporting requirements and the regulations of portals.
 As a result, it is likely that we won’t know whether crowdfunding is a true viable option for small local companies until some of these companies try to engage in a crowdfunding offering.